diaas-calculator/diaas-calculator-rust/README.md

 # Contact us

-Don't hesitate to contact us if you have any questions or want to discuss anything about this project.
+Don't hesitate to [contact us on slack](https://join.slack.com/t/nouvelespaced-u4p4016/shared_invite/zt-2jknsft6u-4RSF2n09gGkJtXqBvvpQZg) if you have any questions or want to discuss anything about this project.

-We're currently looking for a slack or similar community to attach to.
-In the meantime you can always reach us by opening an issue on github.